aws-samples/cfn101-workshop/content/intermediate/templates/resource-dependencies/index.md

 ```

 Follow the same steps as above to create a new stack using the `resource-dependencies-with-dependson.yaml` template file.
-Make sure to provide a different stack name, for example `resource-dependencies-lab-dependson`, and create the stack.
+Make sure to provide a different stack name, for example `cfn-workshop-resource-dependencies-dependson`, and create the stack.

 This time, your stack events should look different: